 Despite our rapid growth over the past 10 years, we believe there remains a significant opportunity to grow our share of sales in our existing markets.
-In 2012, our home market of Houston recorded approximately 23,000 new home sales according to Metrostudy, and our market share was less than 2%.
+In 2012, our home market of Houston recorded approximately 23,000 new home starts according to Metrostudy, and our market share was approximately 2% of new home sales.
 Furthermore, our market share was lower in each of our other markets.
 Given our familiarity with each of our existing markets and the favorable demographic and economic trends that are forecasted in our markets, we expect a significant portion of our near-term growth to come from expansion in these markets.
 However, the U.S. homebuilding industry is highly competitive.
 There is no assurance that we will be able to increase our market share in any of our markets.